jessiepelosi/ferntxms/README.md

 Code and data for the paper:

-"Phylotranscriptomics illuminates genome duplications and gene retention in ferns " by Jessie A. Pelosi, Emily H. Kim, W. Brad Barbazuk, and Emily B. Sessa
+"Phylotranscriptomics illuminates the placement of whole genome duplications and gene retention in ferns " by Jessie A. Pelosi, Emily H. Kim, W. Brad Barbazuk, and Emily B. Sessa

 Code Written By: Jessie Pelosi and Emily Kim